openfootball/openfootball.github.io/index.md

 See the [`awesome-football`](https://github.com/planetopendata/awesome-football) page at the Planet Open Data.

+## Alumnis - Thank You!

+_Thanks for helping with match updates!
+Come back soon._

+{% include thanks.html %}

 ## License {#license}

 The `football.db` schema, data and scripts are dedicated to the public domain.